Underrated Horror Films That Fans of the Genre Need to See

 - [Rec] (2007): First responders will be in real danger if there's a zombie outbreak, as they will be the ones to respond to the calls for help.
 Scary movies that are actually scary are so rare, and this one is so much better than the American re-make - Quarantine.

 - Needful Things (1993): The Devil opens up an antique shop and is willing to give you deals of a lifetime on rare collectibles… for a small favor.
+This is definitely one of the better Stephen King adaptations out there.

 - Trick 'r Treat (2007): A short story horror anthology film that you will thoroughly enjoy.
 This one should be on everyone's "horror movies to watch on Halloween" list.